karthik0010/Assuredoc/3-Test Flow/flow creation using multiple node.md

 **Flow creation using multiple node**

-User can use various node such as various nodes such as the suite node, delay, condition, and email node.
+User can use various node such as suite node, delay, condition, and email node.
 1. Create a flow using suite node.

 ![flow](./TestFlowImages/E1.png)